camlee/power-meter/esp32-viewe/docs/WEB_APP.md

 While Usage is visible, both browser and LVGL refresh just after a monotonic storage boundary at a cadence equal to one displayed x-axis bucket (2 minutes for Last 1 Hour through 4 hours for Last Week).
-The firmware-selected All bucket controls its cadence after the first result.
+Firmware-selected All History and Since Boot buckets control their cadence after the first result.
 Yesterday is complete and manual-refresh only.
+A newly accepted anchor immediately refreshes the range list and graph.
 Queries remain asynchronous and hidden views do no work.

 ## Resource limits